 As part of your child’s revision, don’t forget to look over his or her exam papers again closely.
 Help your child understand why they might have made the mistakes they did and give him or her helpful tips on how to avoid these errors during the next exam.

 But remember, don’t pile on too much work or your child may end up even more unwilling to touch any books this holiday!

 As your child progresses to the next level, he or she needs to be prepared to meet the demands and rigour of a more challenging syllabus.

-What is more is important is that your child fully understands and develops a passion for the subjects he or she is studying in school.
-Your child may take a longer time to grasp more technical subjects like Math and Science, but don’t worry!
+Even if your child takes a longer time to grasp more technical subjects like Math and Science, don’t worry.
 It is normal for students to take time to adjust and adapt to new curriculum demands.

 Our curriculum is carefully crafted to get students excited about learning and attending lessons, ultimately developing genuine passion and interest in the subjects he or she is taking.
-With a keen ineterest in his or her subject, your child will begin clarifying doubts on her own, revise more and a natural improvement in grades will follow!
+With a keen interest in his or her subject, your child will begin clarifying doubts on her own, revise more and a natural improvement in grades will follow.

 Take a sneak peek into our classes today — join us at one of our TLL Experience Days this November to give your child a first-hand experience of how our classes are taught.